ferncabrera/open_ims/README.md

 These are RAW SQL files that will be run to initialize/clear the database of the items included in them **THEY BOTH MUST BE UPDATED IN A LOT OF CASES SO PLEASE READ CAREFULLY**.
 Here is how you can use them to add a new table, for instance:

-**NOTE: You DO NOT need to use the _IF NOT EXISTS_ clause in your SQL CREATE/DROP commands (contrary to the photos)!
-In fact you shouldn't because then you won't get SQL errors reminding you to delete your new tables!**
+**NOTE: You DO NOT need to use the _IF NOT EXISTS_ clause in your SQL CREATE commands (contrary to the photos)!
+In fact you shouldn't because then you won't get SQL errors reminding you to add the DROP command for your new tables!**
-_Just make sure that you always define the DROP command after you have already successfully created the object once. (otherwise you'll get an <object> does not exist error when trying to delete object)_
+**NOTE: You SHOULD use the _IF NOT EXISTS_ clause in your SQL DROP commands!
+If you do not, you may get annoying errors telling you that it cannot delete an object that does not exist (this occurs if a migration fails, and this there are no objects in the DB for the DROP.sql file to delete)!**
 1. While your app is running, simply paste the SQL command needed to create your table in the ***\*\*UP\*\****.sql file:

    ![image](https://github.com/ferncabrera/open_ims/assets/73137447/21c32613-cbbb-4483-a324-17aedb3f18da)